-Logical Model Object Class SEC XBRL Syntax Instantiation Comments, explanations, observations brm: Hierarchy Not specifically identified within the US GAAP Taxonomy or SEC XBRL filings.
+SEC Semantics and (Logical Model Object Class) Cross Reference SEC XBRL Syntax Instantiation Comments, explanations, observations us-gaap: Hierarchy (brm: Hierarchy) Not specifically identified within the US GAAP Taxonomy or SEC XBRL filings.
 However, this could be gleaned from reading existing relations.
-The fact that no calculations exist is easy to use to help identify 100% of the hierarchies.
-Whereas it would be perhaps better to specifically identify a Hierarchy, this information can be gleaned from the taxonomy with 100% accuracy by reading relations.
-It is possible to have inconsistencies between the definition linkbase and the presentation linkbase if [Axis] exist. brm: Roll Up brm: Roll Forward Specifically identified in the US GAAP Taxonomy and SEC XBRL filings by the existence of XBRL calculation relations.
+The fact that no calculations exist is easy to use to help identify 100% of the Whereas it would be perhaps better to specifically identify a Hierarchy, this information can be gleaned from the taxonomy with 100% accuracy by reading relations.It is possible to have inconsistencies between the definition linkbase and the presentation linkbase if [Axis] exist. hierarchies. us-gaap: Roll Up Specifically identified in the US GAAP Taxonomy and SEC XBRL It is possible to identify 100% of Roll Ups in an SEC XBRL filing by looking at the XBRL calculation linkbase. (brm: Roll Up) filings by the existence of XBRL calculation relations.
 Calculations are identified in the presentation linkbase by the organization of the information model (i.e. relations between concepts).
-Specifically identified in the US GAAP Taxonomy and SEC XBRL filings with a [Roll Forward] in the information model in the presentation relations.
-It is possible to identify 100% of Roll Ups in an SEC XBRL filing by looking at the XBRL calculation linkbase.
 There is a possibility of, and my SEC XBRL filings have, inconsistencies between the presentation, calculation, and definition linkbase (if in a [Table]).
-Whereas the presentation and definition linkbase could be auto-generated from the calculation relations, eliminating the possibility of all inconsistencies.
+Whereas the presentation and definition linkbase could be auto-generated from the calculation relations, eliminating the possibility of all inconsistencies. us-gaap: Roll Forward (brm: Roll Forward) Specifically identified in the US GAAP Taxonomy and SEC XBRL filings with a [Roll Forward] in the information model in the presentation relations.
 Not sure if the SEC is requiring consistency within the [Roll Forward] information model.
 No XBRL Formulas exist or are even allowed by the SEC to enforce this computation which is not enforceable by using XBRL calculations.
 Filers could create an XBRL Formula to test the computations easily by auto-generating it from the [Roll Forward] relations in the presentation linkbase.
-If XBRL Formulas were used, the presentation linkbase would not be needed to identify them as brm: Other Relations Not specifically identified in the US GAAP Taxonomy or SEC XBRL Filings.
-However, can be gleaned from the fact that the information model is a Hierarchy and XBRL Formulas exist (if XBRL Formulas were allowed). the existence of the XBRL Formula provides ample evidence that something is a [Roll Forward] XBRL Formula is not allowed, so all other relations must be a Hierarchy.
+If XBRL Formulas were used, the presentation linkbase would not be needed to identify them as the existence of the XBRL Formula provides ample evidence that something is a [Roll Forward] Not implemented (brm: Other Relations) Not specifically identified in the US GAAP Taxonomy or SEC XBRL Filings.
+However, can be gleaned from the fact that the information model is a Hierarchy and XBRL Formulas exist (if XBRL Formulas were allowed).
+XBRL Formula is not allowed, so all other relations must be a Hierarchy.
+Company XBRL Formulas can be used, but not submitted to the SEC.